kapyar/---/KR2013/README.md

 A program that is modeling storehouse process

-Base abstract class Goods provide common interface for Clothers and Food.
+Base abstract class Goods provide common interface for Clothers and Food

 1. NVI pattern
 2. Storehouse is a singleton